kubos/kubos/docs/tutorials/first-mission-app.rst

 Next Steps
 ----------

+- :doc:`Running an application on an OBC <first-obc-project>`
-- Registering a mission application with the applications service
+- :doc:`Registering a mission application with the applications service <app-register>`
-- Writing a deployment application
+- :doc:`Fetching telemetry data from the database <querying-telemetry>`